SirPhilip3/Obsidian-Uni/3 anno/A scelta/Algoritmi Avanzati e Distribuiti/Broadcasting System.md

 ### Worst Case

-Since the first message is sent by the initiator and has to reach all the *entities* we will have that the *worst case* complexity will be the longhest distance between the initiator and any other *entity* ( the so called *radius* of $G$ )
+Since the first message is sent by the initiator and has to reach all the *entities* we will have that the *worst case* complexity will be the longest distance between the initiator and any other *entity* ( the so called *radius* of $G$ )

 >[!info] Distance
 >Let's define the *distance* $d(a,b)$ as the *minimal* number of edges between $a$ and $b$